stormpath/stormpath-documentation/source/003_quickstart.rst

 - A Stormpath Tenant resource.
 The following associated resources were also automatically created:

-  - An Application resource called "My Application"
+  - Two Application resources: One called "My Application", and the other called "Stormpath"

   - Two Directory resources: "My Application Directory" and "Stormpath Administrators"